Skip to content

 However, governments are not necessarily the best suited to provide innovative services using this digital infrastructure to improve the lives of citizens.

 Therefore, many cities around the world make their real time and historic datasets available to the public through open APIs.
-This allows an ecosystem of entrepreneurs, academics, start-ups, and tech companies to innovate and provide novel services utilizing those datasets.
+This allows an ecosystem of entrepreneurs, academics, start-ups, and tech companies to innovate and provide novel services utilising those datasets.

 In this way, a citizen may be a consumer of services, but also a producer of new services, and a data point in some of the datasets.